Iowa 18 and Up Sports Betting Sites

 Can you bet on sports at age 18 in Iowa?

-In terms of betting at state-licensed sportsbooks that operate from within Iowa itself, wagering at eighteen or any age is not allowed.
+In terms of betting at state-licensed sportsbooks that operate from within Iowa itself, wagering at eighteen or any age is not allowed, as the minimum age requirement is 21.
 However, there is no law that prevents bettors over the age of eighteen from wagering on sports at legally licensed offshore sports betting sites while residing or visiting Iowa.

 Is it legal to bet at 18+ online sportsbooks in Iowa?

 Yes, but only when betting at an 18+ online sportsbook that is both licensed and located outside the United States.
-Iowa law does not currently allow online or mobile sportsbooks to receive a license to operate from inside their state lines.
+Iowa law currently allows for physical, online, or mobile sportsbooks to operate from inside their state lines, but the minimum age to play is 21.

 Are sports betting sites safe for Iowa residents?

-Yes and no. For your safety, we strongly recommend that Iowa residents use the sports betting sites found on this page since each online sportsbook has been thoroughly vetted by our staff.
-Not every sports betting site you’ll find online if safe but the sites we’ve reviewed keep both your personal and financial information completely safe and secure.
+Yes and no. For your safety, we strongly recommend that 18+ Iowa residents use the sports betting sites found on this page since each online sportsbook has been thoroughly vetted by our staff.
+Not every online sportsbook you’ll find is safe but the sites we’ve reviewed keep both your personal and financial information completely safe and secure.

 Was PASPA’s repeal a factor for Iowa Sports Betting?